Vocabulary

 Spurn (v) — to reject something with disgust or contempt.
 This aspiring young author had his earlier works spurned by many publishers.

 Despite (prep) — in spite of.
-Despite his bad luck he graduated from the university top of his class.
+Despite his bad luck he graduated from the university at top of his class.

 Immense (adj) — vast or huge, immeasurable.
 Trump’s immense influence among the business establishment helped him in his presidential campaign.